KVang2/atlas-web_back_end/Node_JS/README.md

 - use ES6 with Node JS with Babel-node
 - use Nodemon to develop faster

+## Introduction to Node.js
+- Open-source, cross-platform javascript runtime environment.
+Node.js app runs in single process, provides set of asynchronous I/O primitives in its standard library, preventing JavaScript code from blocking and generally.

 # Tasks 0: Executing basic javascript with Node JS

 # Task 1: